Excess Credit Fee

 - Credits that were obtained toward one degree, if the student is now working on second degree of the same level.
 E.g., credits earned bachelor’s degree, if the student is now working toward a second bachelor’s degree.

 - Students who feel that their credit total was inaccurately calculated, or who would like to appeal the Excess Credit Fee based on exceptional circumstances, can submit an Excess Credit Fee Appeal.
-This appeal should be submitted well in advance of the semester for which the Excess charge will occur but, depending upon the circumstances, may be considered no later than October 15 for Fall semester or March 15 for Spring semester.
+This appeal should be submitted well in advance of the semester for which the Excess charge will occur, but preferably no later than August 15 for Fall semester or March 15 for Spring semester.

 For more detailed information, see Nevada System of Higher Education Procedures and Guidelines Manual, Chapter 7, Section 2.
 The general policy can be viewed in the NSHE Board of Regents’ Handbook, Title 4, Chapter 17, Section 4.